MoonriseSoftwareCalifornia/Cosmos.Cms/Documentation/Content/Editors/Creating-with-VS-Code.md

 Traditional content management systems (CMS) have you create web content using built-in HTML and code editors.
 Cosmos goes beyond by allowing you to use your favorite [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment?msclkid=45de0b88c49911ecb8f91dfd783794ab) or code editor such as Visual Studio Code, NetBeans, Eclipse, NotePad or Visual Studio, then upload your work into Cosmos to host.

-In this tutorial wwe will create a React web application using Visual Studio Code then import it into Cosmos using these
+In this tutorial we will create a React web application using Visual Studio Code then import it into Cosmos using these

 1. [Export a layout](#step-1-export-your-layout)
 2. [Build an example web app](#step-2-create-an-angular-web-app-and-build-it) using Visual Studio Code, React, and npm.